Third summer session begins

 Web pages are about making readers informed and ready to take some kind of action ... or, to use a business term, make a sale.
 (I can feel a few of you shudder.)
 Whatever you call it, you have to think of the Web as a giant funnel that brought readers to your page, and you have a matter of moments to make the desired connection.

-Joseph Carrabis of NextStage Evolution spoke at last year's SUNY CUAD conference for communicators with a session called "Is the Home Page Dead?"
-His point is that, since the Web is not a linear medium, any page readers reach is a de facto home page.
+Joseph Carrabis of NextStage Evolution has presented on the question "Is the Home Page Dead?"
+Since the Web is not a linear medium, any page readers reach is a de facto home page.

 He said these readers tend to participate in three behaviors as they scan our Web sites: